Consultant Thyroid, Parathyroid, Hernia and Gallbladder Surgeon

 Parathyroid Glands

 Dr Richard Owen was the first to identify the Parathyroid gland.
-He found them in an Indian Rhinoceros at London Zoo in 1852.
-It wasn't till the 1980's that the role of PTH in fine-tuning blood calcium levels was demonstrated in the US.
-In 2011 their normal size was first described in a study by Mr Kirkby-Bott.
+He found them in an Indian Rhinoceros at the London Zoo in 1852.
+It wasn't until the 1980's that the role of PTH in fine-tuning blood calcium levels was demonstrated in the US.

 These symptoms can be reversed by successful surgery.
 It is important to note here that a lot of these symptoms can come from modern life.
 They won't all get 100% better.
 Population based studies though have shown that more than 70-80% of patients having surgery report a significantly improved quality of life after surgery.